Nsayre/nds-docs/guides/Git.rst

 .. code-block:: text

-   # Merge specified branch into active branch
+   # Merge specified branch into active branch:
    $ git merge <BRANCH_NAME>

 Merging can always be aborted if one wasn't expecting conflicts or realized